Preparing to take the GED

 - province identification card

-For computer-based tests, you are only allowed the correct calculator model (Casio fx-260) and an erasable marker and noteboards (provided by the test administrator).
+You are only allowed a Casio fx-260 calculator (if writing the math test) and an erasable marker and noteboards (provided by the test administrator).

 Computer-based tests have an embedded timer and the exam will automatically close and submit when the time limit has been reached.